tilo/smarter_csv/README.md

   *Best gem for CSV for us yet. [...] taking an import process from 7+ hours to about 3 minutes.
    [...]
 SmarterCSV was a big part and helped clean up our code ALOT*

-SmarterCSV was desgined with the use cases in mind that you want to use the imported data to either update a database record, or pass the data on to a background worker.
+SmarterCSV was designed with the use cases in mind that you want to use the imported data to either update a database record, or pass the data on to a background worker.

 ### Requirements